 Some caregivers also report issues with inappropriate removal of clothing in public places.
 This might occur because the child finds clothing uncomfortable.
 This could be due to sensory sensitivities, for example a label, seam or other feature of clothing might be irritating.
 Alternatively clothing may be too hot.
 It is also possible that this behaviour may be shown because it has previously been associated with a rewarding response.
-For example the person might have been taken away from a non-preferred activity when they previously removed their clothes (in order to re-dress them), or they may have been given attention (for example being told to put their clothes back on and perhaps helped to do this)
+For example the person might have been taken away from a non-preferred activity when they previously removed their clothes (in order to re-dress them), or they may have been given attention (for example being told to put their clothes back on and perhaps helped to do this).

 What might help?

-Practice skills in easier situations – Teaching a child to do up buttons can sometimes be helped by encouraging him/her to practice on buttons on items of clothing that are not being worn at the time.
+Practice skills in easier situations – teaching a child to do up buttons can sometimes be helped by encouraging him/her to practice on buttons on items of clothing that are not being worn at the time.
 In the same way, tying shoelaces could first be practiced on loose shoes.

-Break down tasks into smaller steps and teach one step at a time – For example, teaching putting on pair of socks, you might first put on each sock up to the ankle and teach the child to pull the sock up from the ankle.
+Break down tasks into smaller steps and teach one step at a time – for example, teaching putting on pair of socks, you might first put on each sock up to the ankle and teach the child to pull the sock up from the ankle.
 Once this step has been mastered, move on to the next stage – put the sock on his/her foot half way over the heel and teach him/her to pull the sock over the rest of the heel, then onto the instep, then just over the toes – and ask the child to pull the sock up over more of the foot at each step.
-Eventually you will be able to hand him/her the socks, and then leave them on the bed to be put on independently.
+Eventually, you will be able to hand him/her the socks, and then leave them on the bed to be put on independently.

-Use visual prompts for each step – Pictures displaying each step of a getting dressed process e.g. tying shoelaces may also be effective.
+Use visual prompts for each step – pictures displaying each step of a getting dressed process e.g. tying shoelaces may also be effective.

-Provide verbal cues – For example when teaching how to do up shoelaces, a person can be helped to talk through the routine, for example by saying out loud ‘cross the laces over, pull one through, pull tight as they perform each step.
+Provide verbal cues – for example when teaching how to do up shoelaces, a person can be helped to talk through the routine, for example by saying out loud ‘cross the laces over, pull one through, pull tight as they perform each step.
 In this way they learn the words and can then prompt themselves during the task.

-Buy items with easy to use fastenings – Footwear and clothing with Velcro are a good substitute for shoelaces, buttons and zips.
+Buy items with easy to use fastenings – footwear and clothing with Velcro are a good substitute for shoelaces, buttons and zips.
 Such items are much easier to put on and take off.

-Ensure clothes are comfortable – Check for irritation from labels or dislike of certain types of clothes (e.g. tights).
+Managing clothing removal – ensure clothes are comfortable – Check for irritation from labels or dislike of certain types of clothes (e.g. tights).
 Check that the person is not too warm and dress them in light, cool clothing if necessary.

-Respond to clothing removal in a ‘low key’ manner – Limit the interaction provided (no eye contact, minimal conversation) and try to help the person to re dress and return to their previous activity as quickly as possible to reduce any potentially rewarding attention.
+Respond to clothing removal in a ‘low key’ manner – limit the interaction provided (no eye contact, minimal conversation) and try to help the person to re dress and return to their previous activity as quickly as possible to reduce any potentially rewarding attention.